"Allah is the Protecting Guardian of those who believe. He bringeth them out of darkness into light." — Holy Qur'an 2:257

 Highlight Number 6:

-"The day we no longer know how, nor have the time nor the faith to bow in prayer to Allah because the human soul that He has told us is eternal is no longer of sufficient importance to us to be worthy of an hour of our daily working, profit-seeking time, will be a sunless day of despair."8 — Excerpt from speech made by Noor Mowlana Hazir Imam
+"The day we no longer know how, nor have the time nor the faith to bow in prayer to Allah because the human soul that He has told us is eternal is no longer of sufficient importance to us to be worthy of an hour of our daily working, profit-seeking time, will be a sunless day of despair."
+8— Mowlana Hazar Imam's Convocation address at Peshawar University, Pakistan, on November 30, 1967

 The above speech was made to a general audience.
 However, the Holy Imam has prescribed an hour of extra prayers for the elevation of our soul in the small watches of the night.
 He has given us the method, prescribed the time, bestowed the luminous word of the esoteric faith, and has explained that the soul is eternal.
 The True Guide wants us to reach the Abode of Peace (Daras-Salaam).